-There are general relationships between differences in eye and lens shapes, and the predicted contact lens mechanics (first and second columns in Figure~\ref{fig:shapes}).
+There are general relationships between differences in eye and lens shapes and the predicted contact lens mechanics (first and second columns in Figure~\ref{fig:shapes}).
 Specifically, the flat-, average-, and steep-shaped contact lenses' radii of curvature are larger than the radii of curvature of the corneas considered.
 Therefore, if the contact lens' radius of curvature decreases (moving from flat to average to steep) or if the cornea's radius of curvature decreases (moving from flat to average to steep), then, in the corneal region ($0<r<0.5$~cm), the difference between the eye's and the lens' radii of curvature decreases (see Figure~\ref{fig:eye_geometry}).
 Consequently, in the corneal region, the magnitude of the contact lens radial displacement (see first column in Figure~\ref{fig:shapes}) and the magnitude of the suction pressure (see second column in Figure~\ref{fig:shapes}) decrease from the flat-shaped lens to the steep-shaped lens.
-Similarly, in the corneal and limbal region, except at the end of the lens, the magnitude of the contact lens radial displacement and the magnitude of the suction pressure decrease from flat-shaped cornea to the steep-shaped cornea with average sclera.
+Similarly, in the corneal and limbal regions, except at the end of the lens, the magnitude of the contact lens radial displacement and the magnitude of the suction pressure decrease from flat-shaped cornea to the steep-shaped cornea with average sclera.

-On the other hand, the difference between the contact lens' radius of curvature and the sclera's radius of curvature increases (see Figure~\ref{fig:eye_geometry}) from flat- to steep-shaped lens (see two first columns and first 3 rows in Figure~\ref{fig:shapes}).
-So, the magnitude of the radial displacement and the magnitude of the suction pressure increase at the edge of the contact lens from flat- to steep-shaped lens.
+On the other hand, the difference between the contact lens' radius of curvature and the sclera's radius of curvature increases (see Figure~\ref{fig:eye_geometry}) from flat- to steep-shaped lenses (see two first columns and first three rows in Figure~\ref{fig:shapes}).
+Therefore, the magnitude of the radial displacement and the magnitude of the suction pressure increase at the edge of the contact lens from flat- to steep-shaped lens.
 At the edge of the lens $r=0.7$~cm, the magnitude of the suction pressure and of the lens radial displacement increases from flat- to average-shaped sclera (see two first columns and the second and fourth rows of Figure~\ref{fig:shapes}).
 For any ocular shape considered, there is a trade off.
-A reduction in the suction pressure at the center of the eye resulting from inserting a steeper contact lens results in larger suction pressure at the edge of the contact lens.
-The suction pressure minimum value and the value at the edge of the lens, for a fixed lens, change depending on the corneal and scleral radius of curvature.
+A reduction in the suction pressure at the center of the eye, resulting from inserting a steeper contact lens, leads to a larger suction pressure at the edge of the contact lens.
+For a fixed lens, the suction pressure minimum value and the value at the edge of the lens change depending on the corneal and scleral radii of curvature.